typescene/typescene/src/docs/top/02 Getting started/02 Using UI components/Bindings.md

 <!-- ## -->
 <!-- type: intro -->
-Use value, array, and factory bindings to reflect your components' view state asynchronously.
+Use value, array, and factory bindings to reflect your components' view state asynchronously, as an alternative to event handling.

 ## About bindings
 "One-way" bindings can be used for keeping your user interface up to date, as the data inside your (view) model changes.
 The updated data is read automatically, passed through one or more transformation functions, and displayed asynchronously by one of your UI components.

-"Two-way" bindings work the other way around as well: they update your model data from values captured by UI components, e.g. text field input values.
+"Two-way" bindings work the other way around as well: they update your model data from values captured by UI components, such as text fields and dropdowns.

-When you provide bindings as part of the structure provided to the static `.with` functions, they are automatically connected and activated.
+When you add bindings to the property values passed to `.with` functions, they are automatically connected and activated.

 ## Topics